Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Lounge-first households that prefer relaxed postures.
+• Lounge-first homes that prefer soft, low-structure seating.

 Where it falls short: